kagg-design/kagg-compatibility/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Added normalization of dirs to handle errors from.

 = 2.0.2 =
 * Fixed improper display of the "rate plugin" message on options.php.
 * Fixed fatal error with improperly coded third-party error handlers.